Vinyzzk/redimensionator/README.md

 2. Its just a function to redimensioning images.
 3. Smart function, can be useful in massive works, but the accuracy is not 100%.

-All functions redimensionate images to 1200x1200 resoluction.
+All functions redimensionate images to 1200x1200 resolution.

 # Coming soon
 1. Resolution will be customizable.